 David Pleat is one of the longest serving members of the LMA Board and management committee.
 In 2012 he was inducted into the LMA Hall of Fame and was awarded an M.A.
 (Hons) at Luton University for his services to football and the media.

-A schoolboy and youth international, he joined his home town club Forest in 1962 making his debut as the youngest ever at the time aged 17 years and 33 days against Cardiff City in Division 1 and scored a 2-1 victory.
+A schoolboy and youth international, he joined his home town club Nottingham Forest in 1962 making his debut as the youngest ever at the time aged 17 years and 33 days against Cardiff City in Division 1 and scored in a 2-1 victory.
 In 1965, at the age of 23, he qualified as a Full Badge FA Coach.

 Injuries hampered his career and after spells at Luton, Exeter, Shrewsbury and Peterborough he was appointed player-manager at Nuneaton Borough on the recommendation of Peter Taylor and Brian Clough.

 After two and a half seasons, he joined Luton Town as reserve team coach and progressed to manager leading the club to promotion and winning the Championship by a record number of points.
 Competing at the top level for nine seasons culminated in Luton's 3-2 Wembley League Cup win against Arsenal.